JetBrains/intellij-sdk-docs/topics/ui/text/inspections.md

 ### Descriptions

-Start descriptions with a verb, e.g. “Reports”.
-Use “Run” for external tools.
+Start descriptions with a verb, e.g. "Reports".
+Use "Run" for external tools.
 Do not begin a description with "This inspection".

 ![](start.png)